Demi Busatta

-Demi Busatta Cabrera (born November 4, 1990) is an American politician serving as a member of the Florida House of Representatives from the 114th district.
+Demi Busatta (born November 4, 1990) is an American politician serving as a member of the Florida House of Representatives from the 114th district.
 She assumed office on November 3, 2020.

 Early life and education

-Busatta Cabrera was born in Cape Coral, Florida.
+Busatta was born in Cape Coral, Florida.
 She earned a Bachelor of Science degree from Florida State University.
+She studied under Superintendent Kurt Browning, current head of the Pasco County School District.

 Career

-Prior to entering politics, Busatta Cabrera worked as a nonprofit development director.
+Prior to entering politics, Busatta worked as a nonprofit development director.
 She later served as the chief of staff for State Senator Anitere Flores and worked in the office of the Florida Senate Sergeant-at-Arms.
 Busatta Cabrera was elected to the Florida House of Representatives and assumed office on November 3, 2020.
-During her tenure in the House, Busatta Cabrera has sponsored legislation to mitigate sea level rise in oceanfront communities.
+During her tenure in the House, Busatta has sponsored legislation to mitigate sea level rise in oceanfront communities.